-Pat Conroy, the author of The Prince of Tides and The Death of Santini, has died from pancreatic cancer.
+Pat Conroy, the author of The Prince of Tides and The Great Santini, has died from pancreatic cancer.
 He was 70.

 He announced last month that he had been diagnosed with cancer, saying he intended to "fight it hard."